tasmota/docs/docs/devices/Sonoff-T1.md

  When powered solely with 3.3v from the serial-to-USB adapter RF functions do not work.

- If you can't flash succesfully lower the baud rate, most likely to **74880**.
+ If you can't flash successfully lower the baud rate, most likely to **74880**.

 # Serial Flashing
 ## Sonoff T1 UK